UL Tennis Club 🎾

 Purpose

-The purpose of this post is to document my efforts in establishing a UL Tennis Club, possibly helping other students interested in starting their own clubs.
+At UL, I became the founder and the chairperson of the UL Tennis Club.
+The purpose of this post is to document my efforts in establishing a UL Tennis Club, possibly helping other students interested in starting their own clubs or societies.

 Why a Tennis Club?